modelab/grasshopper-primer/en/1-foundations/1-6/4_Element.md

 **Element\* Mesh Frame**

-Outputs a frame aronud mesh faces.
+Outputs a frame around mesh faces.
 Each resultant face will have a new hole in the center.

 **Element\* Mesh Thicken**